Lingua Latina, by Hans Ørberg, saved my teaching career.

 - You do not have to grade anything!
 My site will do it for you.

+I went looking for other Latin classes online.
 I found quite a few.
 The prices ranged from the $575 per year on the high side, to $400 per year on the low side.

 And remember, many of these courses take longer than two or three years to complete.